Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 2: Elections

-Elections of officers and members of the Executive Board shall occur each year prior to the annual meeting of the membership.
-Elections of Executive Board Members or Officers will consist of a majority vote by the membership.
+Elections of Officers and Members of the Executive Board shall occur each year prior to the annual meeting of the Membership.
+Elections of Executive Board Members or Officers will consist of a majority vote by the Membership.

 Section 3: Voting